 Eventually, tapping into these opportunities can even lead to lasting, mutually beneficial partnerships that sustain your nonprofit for years to come.
 Build relationships with value-aligned companies, and you may be able to count on their support long-term.

-As you leverage these strategies to navigate economic uncertainty, don’t be afraid to be open with donors about your organization’s financial situation.
+As you leverage these strategies when navigating economic uncertainty, don’t be afraid to be open with donors about your organization’s financial situation.
 Your supporters will appreciate the transparency, and they’ll be inspired to give more when they can.